ashusharmatech/katacoda-scenarios/docker-basic-commands/1_basic.md

 ## Task 1

-Check the version of installed docker version.
+Check the version of the installed docker version.

 `docker --version`{{execute}}